nie7321/nie7321/README.md

 - [OpenAM Duo MFA Node](https://github.com/NUIT-ISO/duo-universal-prompt-auth-node), implementing their v4 SDK
 - [Dynamic Forms for Laravel](https://github.com/NIT-Administrative-Systems/dynamic-forms), implementing a self-hosted PHP back-end for the [formiojs](https://github.com/formio/formio.js/) builder & renderer

-#### Blog Posts
+#### What's New?
 You can find long-form posts, contact information, and links to other cool stuff on my websight, [owls of the godless internets](https://godless-internets.org).

-Here's the latest:
+Here's the latest from my blog:

 <!-- BLOG-POST-LIST:START -->
 - [Abject Horrors from Phoenix](https://godless-internets.org/2023/03/25/abject-horrors-from-phoenix/)